yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

     "./settings3.png"
     >}}

-Here you will find setting and customisation options.
+Here you will find setting and customization options.
 Most are self-explanatory, but if you want explanations for the options in Advanced settings, check our settings glossary [here](https://community.citra-emu.org/t/settings-glossary/768483).

 After the initial configuration is done, just tap a game and play.
-A search option is offered for those with high storage capacity devices needing to filter over many games.
+A search option is available for your convenience, along with a few search filters.

 {{< single-title-imgs
     "Choose your destiny."